HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/README.md

 ### **How Does It Work?**

 The program detects if you're currently pressing the left mouse button and determines which icon on the taskbar you hover the mouse pointer on.
-If the cursor stays in the same area for X milliseconds - it simulates the `Win+Ctrl+Number` hotkey (open the desktop and switch to the last active window of the app pinned to the taskbar in the position indicated by the number), in order to restore the right window.
+If the cursor stays in the same area for X milliseconds - it simulates the `Win+Ctrl+Number` hotkey (open the desktop and switch to the last active window of the app pinned to the taskbar in the position indicated by the number), in order to restore the intended window.
 It also supports dropping files to the "Show desktop" button (bottom-right of the screen).

 ### **Limitations**